Ai Accountant

 What naming convention should we enforce so reviewers can locate files quickly during audits

-Use a consistent scheme, Client_GSTIN_FY_Period_DocType_Version_PreparedBy_ReviewedBy_Date.
-Example, ABC_27AABCA1234B1Z5_FY2024_Q1_BankReco_V2_RahulSharma_PriyaPatel_15042024.
-Enforce at upload with validation, do not rely on memory.
+Use the format Client_GSTIN_FY_Period_DocType_Version_PreparedBy_ReviewedBy_Date.
+Example: ABC_27AABCA1234B1Z5_FY2024_Q1_BankReco_V2_RahulSharma_PriyaPatel_15042024.
+Enforce at upload with validation rules, not memory.

-What metrics should partners track in the first 90 days to prove ROI to the team
+What metrics should partners track in the first 90 days to prove ROI

 How do we keep templates and SOPs current with frequent GST and TDS changes